OpenCGA uses dependencies from Hortonworks HDP-2.5.0 internally. It has not been tested with other flavours of Hadoop.

 Needless to say, the computer where opencga is installed must have access to the Hadoop cluster.

-In order to interact with Hadoop, we need to provide the configuration files.
-In OpenCGA There are two ways for doing that, depending on the way of accessing to Hadoop.
+In order to interact with Hadoop, we need to include the Hadoop configuration files to the classpath of the program.
+This can be automatic, or manual, depending on the way of accessing to Hadoop.

-This configuration is for hadoop client nodes (or local installations, or hadoop nodes) where the commands 'hadoop', 'yarn' and 'hbase' are installed, and the client configuration updated.
+This mode is for hadoop client nodes (or local installations, or hadoop nodes) where the commands 'hadoop', 'yarn' and 'hbase' are installed, and the client configuration updated.
 The script

 bin/opencga-env.sh will add the configuration files to the java classpath.
 Nothing else is needed.

-In this scenario, you will be able to execute this commands:
+In this scenario, you should be able to execute this commands:

-In other case, we need to obtain the configuration files from the cluster hadoop.
-In this scenario, just copy the configuration files in a folder called
+First, we need to take the configuration files from the cluster hadoop, and copy them into the folder

-etc in the installation directory.
+conf/hadoop in the installation directory.
 This folder is automatically added to the classpath.
-With this configuration, you will only be able to execute queries.

 To simplify the installation, we are going to use the embedded server for the REST API.